 |Canon 5D Mark II« »||Y||mono||mono||Y||-||mini||2.0||-||-||-||Canon 5D Mark II|

 It is notable that the 6D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 700D does not offer wifi capability.

 Both the 700D and the 6D have been discontinued, but can regularly be found used on eBay.
 The 6D was replaced by the Canon 6D Mark II, while the 700D was followed by the Canon 750D.

-So what conclusions can be drawn?
+So what is the bottom line?
 Is the Canon 700D better than the Canon 6D or vice versa?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 700D: